flow-state-coop/docs/docs/platform/streaming-qf/001-donors.md

 There are two Super Token types:

-- Wrapper Super Tokens - Created by wrapping an existing token (akin to ETH & WETH).
+- **Wrapper Super Tokens:** Created by wrapping an existing token (akin to ETH & WETH).
 This new wrapped token is typically identified by adding “x” to the end of the underlying token ticker and referred to as “Super [Token Name]” (e.g. DAIx, Super DAI).
-- Pure Super Tokens - Launched natively with Superfluid capabilities and no separate underlying token.
+- **Pure Super Tokens:** Launched natively with Superfluid capabilities and no separate underlying token.

 :::tip[Streaming Network Effects]
 Dapp and user adoption of Super Tokens will drive positive network effects—less wrapping/unwrapping, more composability, and higher capital efficiency.